 After completing a recent job, a New York senator soon offers Joe a new mission.
 The purpose is to find and rescue the Senator’s 13-year-old daughter, who may have been captured.

 I enjoyed the fact that Joe, as a character, is no 007.
 It’s clear that while he is skilled, he’s also a man with a horrible past, but in the end, he is competent for any task.
 To the audience, we feel Joe does what he does to distract himself or perhaps occupy his thoughts from dwelling on his hell.

 The film is loaded with tension, but to my surprise, it’s also all shot beautifully.
-When Joe is on a mission, we don’t do see the smashing and bashing.
-The director here gives us enough understanding to know what Joe is doing each step of the way without needing to show us every single detail.
+We see the smashing and bashing when Joe is on a mission.
+The director here gives us enough understanding to know what Joe is doing each step of the way without showing us every detail.
 Other scenes are filmed creatively, allowing us to see Joe’s mind and thoughts.
-These scenes can come across like a dream sequence, and viewers might find this slow and tedious.
-Others may lock into what we see of Joe’s world and be thankful for how much we get to see of his personal life.
+These scenes can be like a dream sequence; viewers might find this slow and tedious.
+Others may lock into what we see of Joe’s world and be thankful for how much we see his personal life.
 I loved how original this film was.
-Showing different camera angles and Joe’s mind in depth only helped me to gain a greater understanding of the situation and the characters.
+Showing different camera angles and Joe’s mind in depth only helped me better understand the situation and the characters.
 Naturally, it’s these types of moments that also build the suspense!

 Overall, I found this film somewhat surprising in a positive way.
 The film is dark, gritty and loaded with tension as it progresses, but we also gain a greater understanding of Joe’s thoughts and his mind.
-We are given plenty of creative detail thanks to the excellent work from the director.
+We are given plenty of creative detail thanks to the excellent work of the director.
 That being said, I feel many will enjoy the film’s creativity while others might start to look at their watch during the film.
-For me, I loved it, and it was great to see something new and fresh in 2018 with yet another solid performance from actor Joaquin Phoenix.
+I loved it, and it was great to see something new and fresh in 2018 with yet another solid performance from actor Joaquin Phoenix.